 Open with context – why do you feel they are the right person to reach out to or why are you sending the email to them?
 Introduce yourself and your unique value proposition in your feeler email.
-For example, offer to help out with content ideation by researching posts that have garnered the most shares, backlinks or views on their website or that of a high trafficked competitor (mention the competitor).
+For example, research the most popular pieces on their site or on a competitor’s site and offer to replicate that.

 2. Find topics for guest posting

 Now let’s see how to find topics for guest posting.
-A fast way to do this is to research posts on your host’s website that:
+Find out what topics:

 3. Have generated the most shares in the past year.